 Wireless charging relies on the concept of magnetic induction and it is the same concept used throughout all wireless chargers.
 However you can run through some problems such as:

 - Overheating of the receiving and transmitting coils

 - Heat transfer from charging pad to surroundings through convection and conduction

 I personally do not advise you to buy a wireless charger which is not Qi-certified but if for some reason you decide to buy one then make sure it is very compatible with your device so that you don’t have many problems with it damaging your device.
 If you really are set on purchasing one which is not Qi-certified then I recommend looking for one on a reputable electronics store like radioshack.com.
 They have a quite a number of amazing wireless chargers.

 Is it worth the money?

 Well let’s be honesty for the moment I’d say its not worth it, though it all depends on what you’re looking for exactly (why you need the wireless charger).
-For starters, wired chargers are more efficient than wireless chargers because they produce a very stable current tot the device.
-This means that your device will charger faster when you’re using a wired charger.
+For starters, wired chargers are preferred as your device will charger faster when you’re using a wired charger.
 But with how technology is advancing its definitely possible that the wireless chargers might actually become more efficient than the wired.